Corey Cusimano

 Lay beliefs about the controllability of everyday mental states.

 Cusimano, C., & Goodwin, G.P.
 (2019).
 Journal of Experimental Psychology: General, 148, 1701-1732.
-PDF Data and Code
+PDF

 Scholars tend to think that mental states are not controllable.
 They have wrongly assumed lay people think the same thing.
 Control looks like the basis for attributions of mental state responsibliity.